 And as season 3 just had its premiere on HBO Max, now is the right time to catch up with what you might’ve missed by not watching this amazing adult-animated series set in Gotham city.

 Unlike TV shows like “Justice League” and “Batman: The Animated Series,” the ultra-violent and raunchy “Harley Quinn” is not meant for children.
 After Quinn’s boyfriend, the Joker, escapes a fight with Batman and leaves her behind to fend for herself, she realizes the clown will never see her as an equal.
 She decides to make a clean break from the Joker and sets out to become a respected criminal overlord.

-Her goal is to join the Legion of Doom alongside esteemed villains like Lex Luther, the Penguin, and of course, The Joker.
-Quinn puts together a ragtag team of lesser-known supervillains, like King Shark and Sy Borgman, to wreak havoc in Gotham City.
+Her goal is to join the Legion of Doom alongside esteemed villains like Lex Luther, the Penguin, and of course, the Joker.
+Harley decides to put together a ragtag team of other villains you may recognize from the Batman universe, like King Shark, Sy Borgman, Clayface, Doctor Psycho, and Poison Ivy, to wreak havoc in Gotham City.

 Who Are the Executive Producers of DC’s “Harley Quinn” Series?

 DC’s “Harley Quinn” is a Warner Bros. franchise.
 The show was developed by executive producers Justin Halpern, Patrick Schumacker, and Dean Lorey.
 The group has a lot of experience writing in the comedy sphere.

 - Justin Halpern is also a well-known comedy writer.
 He’s the author of the best-selling book “Sh*t My Dad Says” which was turned into a sitcom starring William Shatner (which Halpern also wrote for).